bminer/node-twilio-api/README.md

 #### <a name="placingCalls"></a>Placing Calls

-- `app.makeCall(from, to, options[, onConnectCallback])` - Place a call and call the callback once the party answers. **The callbacks will only be called if `app` is a registered application!**
+- `app.makeCall(from, to, [options, onConnectCallback])` - Place a call and call the callback once the party answers. **The callbacks will only be called if `app` is a registered application!**
 	If your application is registered, but your VoiceUrl is not set to the same server, the callee will receive an error message and a debug error will be logged on your account.